AndreasHiropedi/ezSTEP/README.md

 This command will create a localhost link, which, when clicked, will redirect you to your local instance of the app.

+## Citations

+If you found *ezSTEP* useful, please kindly cite the following paper:

+Andreas Hiropedi, Yuxin Shen, Diego A. Oyarzún, *ezSTEP*: a web-based tool for Sequence-To-Expression Prediction, 2024.